 Chatbots can add value in the following areas

-Many small businesses want to offer an excellent customer service.
+Many small businesses want to offer excellent customer service.
 Many say it is the most important element for their long-term sustainability.
 This isn’t just a challenge for small businesses.
-Think about airlines, banks or phone companies.
+Think about airlines, banks, or phone companies.
 When customers feel that their needs are being ignored they will switch their loyalties.

-With a chatbot, people feel they are talking directly to you and have your attention.
+With a messenger chatbot, people feel they are talking directly to you and have your attention.
 When you set up your bot messages, you can ask questions and word responses to appear to users as if you are sitting at your keyboard responding to them directly.

 The bot bases the message response on the answers the visitors provide or selections they choose.
 This makes the entire experience feel personal.
 The bot helps to build trust with customers as it guides them through a more engaging sales funnel.

 It is important for your customer to know they are dealing with a bot.
 Deceive no one.
 You can give your bot a name and an image.
 A friendly bot can provide an excellent user experience.